grey-eye/talking-heads/README.md

 The first change that is done to this architecture, is that the encoder and decoder layers are replaced with a downscaling and upscaling residual layers, similar to Figure 15 in [Large Scale GAN Training for High Fidelity Natural Image Synthesis](https://arxiv.org/pdf/1809.11096.pdf) ([code](https://github.com/AaronLeong/BigGAN-pytorch/blob/master/model_resnet.py)).

 In `network.components`, we implemented these residual modules, based on the implementation of the previously mentioned paper.
 The main networks, however, are located in `network.network`.

+There's no information in the paper about how they initialized the different weights of the networks, so we just decided on normal distributions with std 0.2.

 #### Embedder
 The Embedder is the simplest network of the three: it is for the greatest part just the encoder component of the previously mentioned StyleTransfer architecture.
 The changes are few: